eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 However, for an application to be able to access the source code inside a framework, it is necessary to use `public` to *expose* the entities that we want to make accessible.

-*TL,DR: Only those entities flagged as public in your framework will be accessible from other frameworks.*

 Contrary to `public`, using `private` can actually make your code harder to test.
 Xcode 7 has a new feature that enables importing frameworks with